ShunSakurai/easy_paste/README.md

 ## Usage

 ### memoQ analysis file types
-Please select one of the following options when exporting the statistics from memoQ
+Please select one of the following options when exporting the statistics from memoQ.
+Please note that Trados-compatible format doesn't contain character counts.

 From Documents tab > Statistics:
 - CSV (Per-file, Trados-compatible)